-Several athletes assume that coaches are solely focused on the talent of an individual when recruiting players, this is not completely true.
-While it is easy to get caught up in the sheer talent and abilities of today’s athletes.
+Several athletes assume that coaches are solely focused on the talent of an individual when recruiting players, this is not true.
+While it is easy to get caught up in the sheer technical talent and abilities of athletes, college coaches are looking for more than just what is quickly seen in competition.
 On any given day one can see something amazing accomplished in the world of sports only to see it out-done the next.
 Talent has become exponentially great when it comes to recruitment, there’s no doubt about that, but to say this is all that matters, is well, incorrect.
 Talent is a minor attribute in the wide array of characteristics personnel and coaches look for when recruiting an individual.
 I have provided below a list of ten attributes that are said to be some of the characteristics coaches look at during the process of recruiting an athlete.

 - CHARACTER: Athletes that can represent their team in admire able way, along with the university and the coaches themselves.
 Also a prospect that is a well-rounded individual, someone who is involved and well known throughout their different communities.
 Upstanding persons that are well composed, in all situations.